John Prine's wife urges Tennessee to expand absentee voting

 Quarantining due to potential exposure to the virus or testing positive are valid excuses, the state has said.
 However, officials also say fear of contracting or spreading COVID-19 are not valid reasons.

-A hearing is scheduled Wednesday for two of the state court lawsuits that seek vote by mail for all in the August and November elections: One filed by Memphis-based voting rights group #UpTheVote901 and several voters, and another led by the American Civil Liberties Union of Tennessee.
+A hearing is scheduled Wednesday for two of the state court lawsuits that seek vote by mail for all in the August and November elections.
+One was filed by Memphis-based voting rights group #UpTheVote901 and several voters, and another led by the American Civil Liberties Union of Tennessee.

 Follow AP coverage of the pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.